kevin218/Eureka/docs/source/ecf.rst

 ^^^^^^^^^^^^^
 Adapt the step size such that the average acceptance probability across the trajectories are close to target_accept.
 Higher values for target_accept lead to smaller step sizes.
 A default of 0.8 is recommended, but setting this to higher values like 0.9 or 0.99 can help with sampling from difficult posteriors.
 Valid values are between 0 and 1 (exclusive).

+force_positivity
+''''''''''''''''
+Used by the sinusoid_pc model.
+If True, force positive phase variations (phase variations that never go below the bottom of the eclipse).
+Physically speaking, a negative phase curve is impossible, but strictly enforcing this can hide issues with the decorrelation or potentially bias your measured minimum flux level.
+Either way, use caution when choosing the value of this parameter.

 interp
 ''''''